Build your first scene

 }

 Alice is a military expert arguing to fortify the east wall.
-Extend main():
+Inside main(), after the scheme line:

 let mut alice_bindings = HashMap::new();